frazier-at-cpcc/lti-grader/README.md

 ## Quick Start for Canvas Integration

 1. Access the configuration page at `/config` on your deployed instance
-2. Copy the displayed URLs for Canvas configuration
+2. Copy the displayed URLs for Canvas configuration:
+   - Launch URL: `/lti`
+   - Login URL: `/lti/login`
+   - Public JWK URL: `/lti/keys`
 3. Create a Developer Key in Canvas:
    - Go to Admin > Developer Keys
    - Click "+ Developer Key" > "LTI Key"